Antique mid-Victorian turquoise and garnet snake necklace from about 1870

 • Will come in a Karen Deakin gift box (the antique box is not included)

-• Note: some of the other jewellery is for sale separately.
-Please get in touch if you’d like information about any of it
+• Note: some of the other jewellery is for sale separately (some has sold) – please get in touch if you’d like information about any of it

 Please examine the photographs carefully – they form part of the description.